 The University aims to be a leader in driving an inclusive culture of mutual respect and in promoting a positive working environment for all in its community.
-High standards of conduct are therefore expected from all staff.
+High standards of conduct are therefore expected from all employees.
 Formal sanctions may be taken into account when assessing an applicant's suitability for promotion; those with a live disciplinary warning on file may be excluded from applying for promotion.

-The ACP R&T - Pay Progression Scheme B does not apply to clinical academics who remain on their current clinical award scheme, which is subject to NHS consultant salary progression pay rules.
+The ACP R&T - Pay Progression Scheme B does not apply to clinical academics who remain on their current point on the clinical pay scale, which are subject to NHS consultant salary progression pay rules.
+The promotion will be by title only.